-3 Reasons Why A Content Tree Is The Best Way To Plan Content
+3 Reasons Why You Should Use A Content Tree

 A common problem I see in health tech is companies creating content and wondering why they aren’t getting much organic traffic.
 They may even have followed what they think are good SEO principles...lots of keywords and related keywords so Google knows to send them visitors.

 The problem with this approach is that it’s outdated.
 Search algorithms have become incredibly smart and instead of just crawling sites looking for keywords, they now know which sites are the best ones to go to for a certain topic.